asmjit/asmjit/README.md

     * `CommentNode` - Contains a comment string, doesn't affect code generation.
     * `SentinelNode` - A marker that can be used to remember certain position, doesn't affect code generation.

-  * `BaseCompiler` nodes:
+  * Compiler-only nodes:
     * `FuncNode` - Start of a function.
     * `FuncRetNode` - Return from a function.
     * `FuncCallNode` - Function call.

-### Using BaseBuilder
+### Using Builder

-`BaseBuilder` was designed to be used as an `Assembler` replacement in case that post-processing of the generated code is required.
+The Builder interface was designed to be used as an `Assembler` replacement in case that post-processing of the generated code is required.
 The code can be modified during or after code generation.
-The post processing can be done manually or through `Pass` (Code-Builder Pass) object. `BaseBuilder` stores the emitted code as a double-linked list, which allows O(1) insertion and removal.
+The post processing can be done manually or through `Pass` (Code-Builder Pass) object.
+Builder stores the emitted code as a double-linked list, which allows O(1) insertion and removal.

-The code representation used by `BaseBuilder` is compatible with everything AsmJit provides.
+The code representation used by `Builder` is compatible with everything AsmJit provides.
 Each instruction is stored as `InstNode`, which contains instruction id, options, and operands.
 Each instruction emitted will create a new `InstNode` instance and add it to the current cursor in the double-linked list of nodes.
-Since the instruction stream used by `BaseBuilder` can be manipulated, we can rewrite the **SumInts** example into the following:
+Since the instruction stream used by `Builder` can be manipulated, we can rewrite the **SumInts** example into the following:

 ```c++
 #include <asmjit/asmjit.h>